Theta function: Strict partition number sequence

-And the strict partition sequence $Q(n)$ indicates the number of ways in which such a positive integer number $n$ can be splitted into positive integer summands such that each summand appears at most once and no summand value occurs repeatedly.
+And the strict partition sequence $Q(n)$ indicates the number of ways in which such a positive integer number $n$ can be split into positive integer summands such that each summand appears at most once and no summand value occurs repeatedly.
 Exactly the same sequence is also generated if in the partition only odd summands are included, but these odd summands may occur more than once.
 Both representations for the strict partition number sequence are compared in the following table: